SainsburyWellcomeCentre/RCWG/tmp/openDataScienceTools.md

 # Authors

-- Joaquin Rapela, Stephen Lenzi, Spencer Wilson
+- Joaquin Rapela, Stephen Lenzi, Adam Tyson and Spencer Wilson

 # Our vision for the use of open data-science tools at the SWC/GCNU

 - The code of every laboratory is under version control in the internal SWC Github account, very well written and documented.
 In this way code can be use freely across the SWC/GCNU,

-- Every SWC member has his own Github account with a personal web site, linked to the SWC/GCNU people page, where he/she describes his/her research activities and provides related resources (e.g., source code, protocol documentation).
+- Every SWC member has his own Github account with a personal web site and Github projects, linked to the SWC/GCNU people page, where he/she describes his/her research activities and provides related resources (e.g., source code, protocol documentation).
+Also, researchers could publish their Github projects with their planned, in progress and done tasks.

 For this to happen we want that every laboratory at the SWC/GCNU has at least one member certified on the use of open data-science tools.
 This person will be responsible of putting all relevant code from his/her laboratory on the internal SWC Github account and of helping his lab colleagues to use open data-science tools.

 # Why should we care about open data-science training?

-- The biomedical science is facing a replication crisis (Button et al., 2013).
-A large proportion (>80%) of recent biomedical findings cannot be replicated (Open Science Collaboration, 2015).
+- The biomedical science is facing a replication crisis ([Button et al., 2013](https://www.nature.com/articles/nrn3475).
+A large proportion (>80%) of recent biomedical findings cannot be replicated ([Open Science Collaboration, 2015](https://science.sciencemag.org/content/349/6251/aac4716)..
 Thus, it is essential that we disseminate our findings with data (whenever possible), documentation and code to facilitate their replication.

 - SWC/GCNU members will benefit their career by learning open data-science tools (e.g., it would be helpful for their CVs to demonstrate that they know how to use these tools),